 Agarth is a planet that was likely created by magic and it is teeming with magical energy.
 It is the homeworld of the Asura, Deva, Naga, Annunaki, Djinn and various other legendary races of magical beings.
-It also has a fairly sizable population of humans, presumably imported from Earth through the Tower in some dim past.
+It also has a fairly sizable population of humans, presumably imported from Earth through the Tower in the ancient, forgotten past.

 The planet is largely divided into two hemispheres: Patala and Atlass.
 Much of Agarthic history centers around the Demon Realm of Patala, which is by far the more populated and diverse of the two.
 The Inevitable Realm of Atlass is such an historically small, reclusive and insular society that many in Patala consider it a myth.
 They see Atlass as a desolate waste surrounded by a boiling, monster-filled ocean and nothing more.

 Δ | Delta Prime

 The Demonic Empire of Patala dominates the ever-expanding hollow world of Agarth Delta, ruling the numerous islands that dot the planet’s northern hemisphere.
 These islands are home to dozens of humanoid subspecies, the results of both genetic engineering and natural evolution.
 The demons of Patala rule them all from their mountain fortress where the avenues are said to be paved in gold and lined with precious gems.

 Ω | Omega Prime